Venom (character): Lee Price

 Lee Price first appeared in Venom vol. 3 #1.

 After being separated from Flash Thompson through unspecified means, the Venom symbiote happens upon a black market deal between Black Cat's gang and Tombstone's gang.
 He resorts to bonding with one of the men present, a discharged Army Ranger named Lee Price who was with Scorpion as part of Black Cat's gang.
 The weakened symbiote pleads with Price, attempting to convince him to become a hero like Thompson.
 Price ignores and overpowers it, intent on using it for personal gain as a new, wholly villainous Venom.

-Lee Price makes his way to Black Cat's hideout where Scorpion accuses him of botching the black market sale by causing the shoot-out.
-After having to keep the Venom symbiote from attacking Black Cat, Lee Price takes his leave from Black Cat's lair as Scorpion gets suspicious towards Lee.
+Price makes his way to Black Cat's hideout where Scorpion accuses him of botching the black market sale by causing the shoot-out.
+After having to keep the Venom symbiote from attacking Black Cat, Price takes his leave from Black Cat's lair as Scorpion gets suspicious towards Price.
 His departure is seen by some FBI Agents.
-Lee Price later gets attacked by Tombstone's minion Firebug.
-Upon defeating Firebug, an FBI Agent with a bazooka appears telling Lee Price that he is under arrest.
+Price later gets attacked by Tombstone's minion Firebug.
+Upon defeating Firebug, an FBI Agent with a bazooka appears telling Price that he is under arrest.

 Lee Price eventually loses the symbiote when Eddie Brock and Spider-Man take him down and he is arrested by the NYPD.

-While incarcerated at the New York Corrections Supermax Facility for Superhuman Incarceration, Lee Price is feared by most of the inmates and he even defeats three inmates in the prison's cafeteria when they try to kill him to boost their reputation.
-Lee swears to get out, reclaim the Venom symbiote, and plan revenge on those who have wronged him.
-Lee Price is later visited by his lawyer who tells him that two of the inmates he defeated had died in the infirmary and that Venom has resurfaced upon it being revealed in the news.
-At the courthouse, Lee Price's lawyer stated that Lee's actions as Venom were caused by the Venom symbiote while the opposing lawyer mentions about Venom still being at large.
-The judge then asked for some evidence to help with the trial.
-After the trial, Lee Price is released from prison and begins his plans to reclaim the Venom symbiote and take revenge on those who have wronged him.
+While incarcerated at the New York Corrections Supermax Facility for Superhuman Incarceration, Price is feared by most of the inmates and he even defeats three inmates in the prison's cafeteria when they try to kill him to boost their reputation.
+After a trial, Price is released from prison, planning to reclaim Venom and take revenge on those who have wronged him.

-In Venom Inc., Lee Price steals the Mania symbiote from Andy and becomes Maniac.
+In Venom Inc., Price steals the Mania symbiote from Andy and becomes Maniac.
 He uses the symbiote to infect the crime bosses and become a criminal kingpin, but he is defeated by Spider-Man, Venom, Black Cat and Agent Anti-Venom.

-When Cletus Kasady was collecting the codex left in the bodies of previous hosts, he disguised himself as Eddie and went to jail where he killed Lee after ripping the Maniac symbiote off him, while framing Eddie for the murder.
+While in prison, Price is killed by Cletus Kasady.